AdaCore/spark2014/lrm/source/introduction.rst

 #.
 Make sure syntax is included where necessary (i.e. even where other details
    have been removed; where it is the same as some existing aspect, then add a comment to that effect).

-#.
-Note that the semantics of the formal parameter modes is different to that of the global
-   data items: what are the implications of this?

-#.
-Remove references - other than in the Introduction - to whether things are
-   in or out of SPARK and add a comment to say that that detail is still to be defined.

-#.
-Do we need something in general on visibility?
-That is, an item where we state what
-   a given language feature can refer to?

-#.
-Make sure that all necessary actions are recorded as ToDos: perhaps need to go through
-   at least this Introduction with Andrew and Trevor to pull out actions to be carried out.
-   As part of this, make sure that where necessary derived use cases or derived requirements are also recorded.

-#.
-Get agreement on what we do with ToDos: i.e. do we leave them in or not: perhaps gather in
-   a single list of possibilities for the future?

-#.
-Add something somewhere on prove once, use many times wrt generics (this should be derived from modularity
-   and is also something for a subsequent release).

-#.
-Note that the Ada 2012 RM only applies to compilation, while ours applies to both
-   analysis and compilation, but is meant to be built on top of the Ada 2012 RM.
-   Do we need to make this clear and does this cause any problems?
-For example, rules in the Ada 2012 RM requiring bodies?
-Or does this just mean that our analysis mode has to be that we aren't compiling?
-Need to be clear on what is required for our analysis mode, and how that relates to what is levied in the RM (as we will certainly need some of what is in the Ada 2012 RM).

-#.
-Remove volatility from the detail for milestone 2, even in terms of those
-   things where we don't give the language-specific rules.
-In general, go through and see what should be descoped.

-#.
-We have a requirement to say that we provide everything that SPARK 2005 does:
-   but at the very least we are missing --# accept and --# hide.
-Need to check to to see if there is anything else like this.

-#.
-Explain what D1, D2 and rel2 actually mean.
-Or replace with Milestone values.

-#.
-Where Hristian said that certain rules have been deferred to the flow analyzer, we need
-   to move them to the appropriate sub-section in the LRM.